junoAGG/Influence-assessment-in-twitter/README.md

     ###   The Source code for paper "Influence Assessment in Twitter Multi-Relational Network"
     ###             written by Lobna Azaza, Sergey Kirgizov, Marinette Savonnet, Eric Leclercq

-## The Source code for paper "Influence Assessment in Twitter Multi-Relational Network"
+# The source code and figures for our paper

-##             written by Lobna Azaza, Sergey Kirgizov, Marinette Savonnet, Eric Leclercq
+**Influence Assessment in Twitter Multi-Relational Network**  —  **Lobna Azaza, Sergey Kirgizov, Marinette Savonnet, Eric Leclercq**

-##
 <img src="ranking10.png" alt="example of our method" width="100%">

 # TODO